MrChros/RP2040-Library/README.md

 # RP2040-Library

 These is my self created libraries for the RP2040.
 I use the libraries for my personal projects, so do not expect professional code.
 Please consider that this repository has been set up short term, so there is not a lot of explanation.
 In case of questions, don't hestitate to contact me or to raise a ticket here in GitHUB.

+The code is not properly documented.
+There are some comments, but not much.
+In general, I tried to wrote code, which is readable as much as possible without comments.
+So, names of functions and variables are longer and use whole words instead of unclear abbreviations (except for the very known ones).
+Some general naming conventions I would like to point out, so make the code more readable:
+- Global variables always start with an underscore ("_")
+- Defines are writte uppercase, except for units like milliseconds (ms) or something similar
+- Argument variables of functions are written always lowercase
+- Locally defined variables start with a uppercase letter of each word

 The following libraries are included:

 ## I2C Master